Facebook Live on Guillain-Barré Syndrome in the NVICP

 Anne Toale: Hi.
 Welcome to our talk about getting compensation in the vaccine injury compensation program for a rare vaccine reaction known as Guillain-Barré syndrome, or GBS.
 This is a rare disease, but its association with vaccination is well known.
 I’m Anne Toale and I’m a partner at mctlaw, a nationwide law firm representing people injured by medical products.

 Danielle Strait: Hi, my name is Danielle Strait.
-I’m an attorney in Maglio Christopher and Toale’s Seattle, Washington office.
-I’ve been representing people with vaccine related injuries for about eight years now, and for the three years prior to that, I worked as a law clerk at the us court of federal claims, which is the court that hears these cases.
+I’m an attorney in mctlaw’s Seattle, Washington office.
+I’ve been representing people with vaccine-related injuries for about eight years now, and for the three years prior to that, I worked as a law clerk at the us court of federal claims, which is the court that hears these cases.

 I’m very passionate about the work that we do, and I’m really glad to be with you all today teaching you about the program and about GBS.